 Recently Brady et al.\ applied optimal control-theory to help design and investigate schedules \cite{Bra21_1,Bra21,fei22}.
 They demonstrated for $0\leq A(t) \leq1$ and $B(t)=1-A(t)$, that the optimal schedule starts and finishes with a `bang' (i.e., one of the controls takes its maximum value)\cite{Bra21_1}.
 This claim was further investigated in \cite{Venuti_2021} and applied to open quantum systems.

 Clearly there are many design-philosophies for tacking problems within the QA-framework.
 Although, some have been inspired by the adiabatic theorem, practical implementation might have little resemblance to this original idea.

 The next section provides a brief introduction to Hamiltonians for optimal state-transfer as well as the motivation for the choice of Hamiltonians used in this paper.
-The bulk of this paper will examine the performance of this approach on a variety of optimisation problems.